st-bert/learn-microservices/modules/mlops/slides/3 - MLFlow.md

 The parameters that can be specified in the function are:

-- **experiment_ids** or **experiment_names** : List of experiment IDs from which to search for runs.
-You can specify only IDs or names, but not both.
+- **experiment_ids** or **experiment_names**: List of experiment IDs from which to search for runs.
+You can specify either IDs or names, but not both.

-- **filter_string**: A string to filter the results of the runs.
+- **filter_string**: A string to filter the run results.
 For example, you can search for runs with specific metrics.

-- **run_view_type**: Specifies the view type of runs (active, deleted, or all).
+- **run_view_type**: Specifies which type of runs to view (active, deleted, or all).

 - **max_results**: Maximum number of runs to return (default: 100,000).

-- **order_by**: List of columns to order the results (e.g., “metrics.rmse”).
+- **order_by**: List of columns by which to order the results (e.g., "metrics.rmse").

-- **search_all_experiments**: Boolean to search all experiments.
+- **search_all_experiments**: Boolean indicating whether to search across all experiments.

-- **output_format**: Specifies output format (can be `pandas` or `list`).
+- **output_format**: Specifies the output format (can be `pandas` or `list`).

-A list of `mlflow.entities.Run` objects or, if specified, a `pandas.DataFrame` with run information will be returned.
+The function returns either a list of `mlflow.entities.Run` objects or, if specified, a `pandas.DataFrame` containing run information.

 During a run, you can also record contextual information using custom tags.
-For example, you can set tags that describe the type of experiment or model used, as in the following example:
+For example, you can set tags to describe the type of experiment or model being used, as shown in the following example:

 ```python
 mlflow.set_tag("experiment_type", "GridSearch_CrossValidation")